clint-bg/safetyinjc/_sources/intro.md

-# Stewardship and Safety in Jesus Christ
+# Safety in Jesus Christ
 God our Heavenly Father's work is to bring to pass the immortality and eternal life of man (Moses 1:39).
 That immortality is having and maintaining a living body of flesh and bone forever.
 It is also being able to live with God our Heavenly Father forever through the infinite and eternal atonement of Jesus Christ.
 We can live there according to the laws and ordinances that define the environment where God our Heavenly Father lives.
 Key to living there is loving God and our neighbors as ourselves.
 Another word for love is safety, spiritual and physical safety.

 ## Safety in Jesus Christ